 Libbie is 1/4 critically endangered Lippett Morgan.
-She is a former show horse graciously donated by Byron Childress of Virginia.
-She is a real sweetheart!
+She's a former show horse graciously donated by Byron Childress of Virginia and a real sweetheart!

 Fuzzy Faces Halflinger

-Lilly is a warmblood and perhaps the most easy going, sweetest horse at the refuge.
+Lilly is a Haflinger and perhaps the most easy going, sweetest horse at the refuge.

 Fuzzy Faces Spanish Mustang

-Gracie is a critically endangered Spanish Mustang and loves to be with people.
+Gracie is a Spanish Mustang and loves to be with people.
 She is super smart and nosy.